lucasterres/uBTM/README.md

 Sea level Project, RSME of Sea Level and RSME of Digital Elevation/Terrain Model.

-The result is equal of Sea Level Impact of Terrset software.
+The result is based on Sea Level Impact of Terrset software (Clark Labs, 2020).